6. Aston Villa – Nassef Sawiris (£5.39bn)

 Chelsea finalized their purchase by an investor group led by Todd Boehly and Clearlake Capital in the summer of 2022.
 Boehly and Clearlake Capital combined are the third richest owners in the Premier League.
 Chelsea were never shy to spend big bucks under previous owner Roman Abramovich and fans will hope the same from new owners.

 Mansour completed a takeover of the club in 2008 and has poured huge investment into the club.
 Since he became the Man City owner they have won five Premier League titles.
 He is chairman of the International Petroleum Investment Company and also has a stake in Virgin Galactic.
 He also owns the Abu Dhabi Media Investment Corporation.

 1. Newcastle – Saudi Public Investment Fund (£320bn)

-Newcastle has been bought by an arm of the Saudi Arabian government.
-The £300m deal has been funded by the country’s Public Investment Fund, which is seen as separate from the state, finally allowing the bid to go through.
+Newcastle was bought by an arm of the Saudi Arabian government in 2021.
+The £300m deal was funded by the country’s Public Investment Fund, which was seen as separate from the state, finally allowing the bid to go through.
 They are backed by the crown prince of Saudi Arabia, Mohammad Bin Salman, and are set to make massive investments in the years to come.